ryanba08/animal_Vs_Human/README.md

 # Human_Vs_Animals
-Which animals humans think they can beat in a fight.
+What animals do humans think they can beat in a fight.

 I chose this data set because it is funny and informative of people.
 Realistically I dont believe 7% of males can beat a bear in a fight.